 The Board regularly reviews the mitigation against these risks.

-Plans for future
+Plans for the Future

-To continue to be a strong and resilient organisation, in 2024 we will continue to build systems and processes to enable our global network to share resources and strategies, that align with our mission.
+To continue to be a strong and resilient organisation, in 2025 we will continue to build systems and processes to enable our global network to share resources and strategies, that align with our mission.